arvidn/libtorrent/trunk/docs/stats_counters.rst

 +-------------------------+---------+

+TODO: 3 the type of counter does not need to be stored in this array. when the user asks for the list of counters, that field could be generated based on the range of the counter index.
 ``error_peers`` is the total number of peer disconnects caused by an error (not initiated by this client) and disconnected initiated by this client (``disconnected_peers``).